ammonlee/homeassistant-smart-vent-controller/zone_controller_integration/INSTALLATION_GUIDE.md

    - Click **Submit**

 6. **Integration Created:**
-   - You'll see "Zone Controller" in your integrations list
+   - You'll see "Smart Vent Controller" in your integrations list
    - Entities will start appearing

 ## Step 4: Verify Installation